 Why was I so invested in this relationship?

 The answer lies in what psychologists call trauma bonding.
-The original definition was develop by James R. Allen, Christine Courtois, and Bessel van der Kolk in 1988.
+The original definition was developed by James R. Allen, Christine Courtois, and Bessel van der Kolk in 1988.

-It is define as a strong emotional attachment between victim and offender that develops from repeat cycles of abuse during which restraint is use to coerce cooperation or compliance (bondage).
+It is defined as a strong emotional attachment between the victim and the offender that develops from repeated cycles of abuse during which restraint is used to coerce cooperation or compliance (bondage).

-More recently, it has been reformulate by Sue Johnson (author of Hold Me Tight) to describe how couples become so attached that they cannot effectively separate from each other.
+More recently, it has been reformulated by Sue Johnson (author of Hold Me Tight) to describe how couples become so attached that they cannot effectively separate from each other.

-In traumatic bonding, there is also an unhealthy cycle where you fear your partner will abandon you, yet hope he or she will return after he or she leaves.
+In traumatic bonding, there is also an unhealthy cycle where you fear your partner will abandon you, yet hope they will return after they leave.

-If you’re getting divorced or leaving a relationship with someone who has been abusive, you must understand that as long as that person is in your life, your trauma bond will remain.
+If you’re getting divorced or leaving a relationship with someone abusive, you must understand that as long as that person is in your life, your trauma bond will remain.

-If you’re a survivor of abuse or have gone through trauma, it is important to realize that staying in contact with an abusive partner will only prolong your suffering.
+If you’re a survivor of abuse or have gone through trauma, it is essential to realise that staying in contact with an abusive partner will only prolong your suffering.

-You may not be able to break away immediately and completely but you can set limits on what you will and won’t do.
+You may not be able to break away wholly and immediately, but you can set limits on what you will and won’t do.

-For example, if he refuses counseling then stop talking with him until he agrees to get help; if she continues contacting you despite your request for her not to, stop answering her calls and telling her when she can call again.
+For example, if he refuses counselling, then stop talking with him until he agrees to get help if she continues contacting you despite your request for her not to, stop answering her calls and telling her when she can call again.

 Read more: How to Deal with Jealousy – When Your Ex Moves On